bunzli/ht-manager/DEPLOYMENT.md

 3. **Paste docker-compose.yml**:
    - Copy the contents of `docker-compose.yml` from https://github.com/bunzli/ht-manager
    - Paste it into Dockge's YAML editor (right panel)
-   - The build context is already configured to pull from GitHub automatically
+   - The image will be pulled from `ghcr.io/bunzli/ht-manager:latest`
 4. **Create data directory** (for database persistence):
    - In Dockge, you may need to create a `data` directory in the stack folder
    - Or ensure the volume path `./data` exists relative to where Dockge stores the stack